-Illegally dumped waste is a persistent issue in Baltimore City.
-An estimated 10,000 tons of waste is dumped annually, leading to many negative impacts on the environment and the health of the community.
-In addition to its potential to contaminate the soil, surface water and groundwater, illegal dumping creates many health hazards to residents living in close proximity to dump sites.
+Illegally dumped waste is a persistent issue in communities across the U.S., including Baltimore City, and can impact a community's environmental health, quality of life, and sustainability efforts.
+DPW continues to address the overwhelming problem of blight and is committed to keeping Baltimore's neighborhoods clean and safe, guided by four pillars- Equity, Education, Eradication, and Environmental Enforcement.
+Illegally dumped waste spills onto our streets and into our storm drains and alleys- leading to many negative impacts on the environment and the health of the community.
+In addition to its potential to contaminate the soil, surface water and groundwater, illegal dumping creates many health hazards to residents living near dump sites.
 For example, residents face increased risk of injury and damage from sharp objects, disease from mosquito breeding grounds, as well as an increase in rats and other pests.
 Dumping sites also have a negative effect on the surrounding neighborhood property values and can adversely impact the local tax base.
 Dumping areas are unattractive to commercial and residential developers and can deter investment.